 Note: By default, the Mutation UUID is not displayed.
 You can display the UUID of the case, but clicking on the icon with 3 parallel lines, and choose to display the Mutation UUID

-The grid is color-coded with a legend at the top left which describes what type of mutation consequence is observed for each gene/case combination.
+The grid is color-coded with a legend at the top which describes what type of mutation consequence and CNV event is observed for each gene/case combination.
 Clinical information and the available data for each case are available at the bottom of the grid.

 The right side of the grid displays additional information about the genes: